quon-titative-biology/examples/scProjection_cellbench/scProjection_cellbench.md

 scRNA Atlas cell type labels  cell x 1 mixture                       sample x gene
 ```

-Furthermore, we have to determine the marker genes to focus on for deconvolution.

 ```R
 ## Load scProjection with the component and mixture rna-seq data
 deconvModel = scProjection$deconvModel(component_data   = as.matrix(component_data),